subtopic 2.3: Biogeochemical cycles

 - Reforestation:

-- Description: Reforestation involves planting trees on degraded or deforested lands to restore forest cover and enhance carbon sequestration.
+- Description: Reforesting degraded lands restores forest cover and increases carbon sequestration.

-- Example: The Bonn Challenge aims to restore 350 million hectares of deforested and degraded landscapes by 2030, enhancing global carbon sequestration efforts.
+- Example: The Bonn Challenge seeks to restore 350 million hectares of forests by 2030.

 - Artificial Carbon Sequestration: